thm-mni-ii/sea/README.md

 * [Rank-Select](docs/rank-select.md): A bit sequence that supports the operations *rank(k)* and *select(k)* in O(1) time and occupies O(n) bits. *rank(k)* returns the number of set bits up to index k, and *select(k)* returns the index of the k-th set bit.
 * [Ragged Dictionary](docs/ragged-dictionary.md): A set of n/log(n) key-value tuples with O(log(log(n))) time for *get*, *insert* and *remove* operations.
 The ragged dictionary occupies O(n) bits.
 * Static-Space Storage: A sequence of n bit packs of variable size that can be accessed in O(1) time and occupies O(n + N) bits.
 N is the total usable size of the static-space storage.
+* [Subraph Stack](docs/subgraph-stack.md): Initialized with a n-vertex, m-edge graph the stack allows to remove vertices and edges and provides a resulting graph using O(n + m) bits.

 ## Build
 1. Install CMake and a C++ compiler for your specific operating system.